somethingpolo/PyGameEnigma/README.md

 ### How it works
 #### To decrypt
-1. Need to know reflector / plug board setting
+1. Need to know reflector / plug board setting (No plug board for this version)
 2. Need to know the rotor scramble + the initial rotation

 #### What you will see